rukundoeric/Pre-Downloader-Android-Master/README.md

 # Pre-Downloader-Android-Master
-Android Library use to download any kind of file from internet, create by Rukundo Eric Prestein.
+Android Library use to download any kind of file from internet, created by Rukundo Eric Prestein.

 ## Add the following dependencies in your project